Summer Bean Salad Corn Green Beans Limas

 43. olive tapenade:

 It’s a shame to waste olives – make tapenade.
 Here’s one served with a crudite platter (oh no!
 Not another crudite platter, lol!) that looks delish, Culinary Hills Home-made Olive Tapenade.
-Tapenades keep for months and are great on soups, in sandwiches or as an appetizer.
+Tapenades keep for months and are great for garnishing soups, spread in sandwiches, or as an appetizer.

 44. desiccated olives: